-Beginning fall 2017—online registration now open.
+Beginning fall 2018—online registration now open.
 Jump to the list of modules below for links to per-module details and registration.

 Please note that enrollment limit is 25.
-Participants must register ahead of time and not just show up.
 They must pre-register so materials are prepared for them.
 There will be no registration at the door.

 The Enneagram is a dynamic, spiritually grounded personality system, describing nine different patterns of thinking, feeling and acting.
 It helps you become more aware of your own patterns, blind spots, automatic reactions, and gifts so that you can change and grow.
 This inner work creates more depth in your spiritual journey.
 True transformation takes place and compassion grows!